„Delirant Reges, plectunur Achivi” – The people pay for the foolishness of the kings

 https://www.hungarianottomanwars.com/essays/the-beginning-of-king-matthias-reign/

-Read Zrínyi’s thoughts and let’s pose the question of why these things could be timely at his age:
+Read Zrínyi’s thoughts.
+Let’s ask ourselves why these things could be timely at his age:

 “The third observation is that the king was bustling to fight against the Moldovians; while other kings would have run away immediately from there, he was bravely waiting for his enemy and even defeated it, though he got wounded himself one cannot avoid getting wounded because „virtus vulnere viret” – the brave is decorated by wounds.”